What is a Slug Catcher? Its Types, Working, Selection, & Design Steps

 4. Hybrid Slug Catcher

-Vessel Type Slug Catcher:
+1. Vessel Type Slug Catcher:

 As the name suggests, vessel-type slug catchers are basically two-phase separation vessels.
 The main design consideration is the vessel volume to contain the largest expected slug from the pipelines.
 However, the vessel-type slug catchers must be strong enough to sustain the high pipeline pressures.
 The vessel can be horizontal or vertical.
 Vertical vessels have more efficiency as compared to horizontal vessel slug catchers.
 They are simple for design and maintenance but with an increase in volume requirement and pressure, this equipment becomes too costly.

-Finger Slug Catcher or Harp Slug Catcher:
+2. Finger Slug Catcher or Harp Slug Catcher:

 A number of large-diameter pipes are used to construct a Finger type or Harp slug catcher.
-As piping design to withstand high pressure is easier, finger-type slug catchers are widely used due to their economic reason.
+As piping design to withstand high pressure is easier, finger-type slug catchers are widely used due to their economic reasons.
 Fig. 2 below shows a typical example of a Harp Slug catcher.

 Harp Slug Catcher